 In the story-telling model that we use with attorneys to help them craft an engaging opening statement, one of the features that we teach is the importance of making the jurors feel as if they are a part of the story.
 We tell the jury what their role is in this story and that the story is not over until they return their verdict.
 This ancient story-telling technique [Aristotle used it frequently] forces the audience members to take an active role in how the story unfolds, to be invested in the outcome, to not just be a spectator watching from outside.

-Alan Alda, an actor we all know, drew me into this concept last fall when I saw him speak at a University of Nevada Foundation dinner.
+Alan Alda, an actor we all know, drew me into this concept when I saw him speak at a University of Nevada Foundation dinner several years ago.
 His demonstration was so simple and so elegant that when I merely tell you what it was, second hand, even without being there, you will feel the power of his demonstration.

 He was in the middle of his speech about how he teaches physicians and scientists to communicate effectively with their lay audiences.
 He called for an audience volunteer.
 A woman raised her hand and self-consciously trotted onto the stage.
 Mr. Alda was at one end of the stage where there was an empty glass sitting on a table.
 Mr. Alda asked her to pick it up and take it over to another table, situated about 20 feet away.
 She did it easily.
 Mr. Alda met her at the other table, upon which sat a pitcher of water.
 He filled the empty glass to the brim, then instructed her to take the full glass back over to the original table.
 Before she even picked it up, though, he added, “and if you spill even a single drop, your whole village will be wiped out.”